Inclusion and SEND

 7. How will my child/ young person be included in activities outside the classroom, including school trips?

-We endeavour to take all pupils on schools trips.
-The only exception to this is if we feel pupil’s behaviour may put themselves or others in danger.
+We endeavour to take all pupils on school trips.
+The only exception to this is if we feel pupil’s behaviour may put themselves or others in danger, in which case individual risk assessments will be completed and a plan made.
 Pupils with SEN have taken part in school productions, D of E, sporting competitions and clubs and gone on a range of trips.

 8. What support will there be for my child/ young person’s overall well-being?